 Point spreads are a way for operators to keep a decent influx of bets on both sides.
 This way, even a heavily one-sided match, as in an undefeated team taking on a winless opponent, could make it appealing for bettors to wager on the underdog.

 Now, what does it have to do with buying points in betting?
 If you consider the spread unfavorable, sportsbooks offer you the option of buying points (which can also be referred to as alternative point spreads).
-In this case, you can move the line by a half point or even a full point either way.
-Going back to the previous example, you could buy a half point to make the lines -4.5 and +4.5, or buy a full point to make it -5 and +5.
+In this case, you can move the line by half a point or even a full point either way.
+Going back to the previous example, you could buy half-point betting to make the lines -4.5 and +4.5 or buy a full point to make them -5 and +5.